Acceleration (0 - 100 km/h)

-Continuing and innovating on the base which was set with the Forze VI, the team developed a complete new race car with the ultimate goal of winning in an official race!
 In August 2017 the Forze VII made the world debut of hydrogen electric racing.
 Never before had a hydrogen electric car competed in an official race.
 Forze competed in the Supercar Challenge at the Gamma Racing Day.
 By competing with gasoline powered cars Forze proved that this technology is feasible, reliable and very exciting.

 The Forze VII is built around a LeMans Prototype (LMP) monocoque.
 LMP cars are the fastest endurance race cars.
 Therefore the monocoque will not only be the foundation of this car, but also the basis as Forze looks to the future.

 This allowed the team to develop even better race cars and keep setting records!